guidobouman/panelsnap/README.md

 Boolean telling the plugin wether or not keyboard navigation should wrap around the begining and end of the panelset.

 `strictContainerSelection`:
-Boolean telling the plugin wether or not container selection should be strict. (immediate descendant)
+Boolean telling the plugin wether or not container selection should be strict. (panels being immediate descendants of the panelSnap container in the DOM)

 `offset`:
 An integer specifying the number of pixels to offset when snapping to a panel.
 (Useful when a fixed position menu is displayed at the top of the page)